BabylonJS/OldDocumentationSite/content/extensions/Viewer/The_Babylon_Viewer.md

 The Babylon.js viewer is the simplest way to display 3D content on a web page.

-To display a 3D model on you web page
+To display a 3D model on you web page:

 1. Add a script reference to the viewer